Cry Havoc (Grimm): Plot

 Opening quote: "O, from this time forth, my thoughts be bloody or be nothing worth."

 Nick (David Giuntoli) is still in shock after discovering his mother's head in a box.
 Trubel (Jacqueline Toboni) and Hank (Russell Hornsby) realize that there are many Wesen surrounding the house and they escape the house when Kenneth (Nico Evers-Swindell) and Rispoli (Philip Anthony-Rodriguez) send Verrat agents.

 Renard (Sasha Roiz) is given a drink by Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) to heal himself after his possession.
 Nick, Hank and Trubel arrive at Bud's (Danny Bruno) house for Adalind (Claire Coffee) to get information about the Royals.
 They have her act as if she found the head of the Hundjäger Trubel killed earlier in her hotel room, so they can send-out an APB on those names.
 Using the information, Nick finds that his mother received an e-mail from his computer and Juliette (Bitsie Tulloch) was the only other person to know about it.
 The police eventually arrest Kenneth for Kelly Burkhardt's murder.

 Wu (Reggie Lee) takes Kenneth to an abandoned warehouse and drives away.
 Kenneth gets up off the floor and looks around into a vast empty space until Nick slowly emerges from the shadows and confronts him.
 They fight until Kenneth confesses that Juliette is with the Royals and that the King has kidnapped Diana.
 In the end, Nick kills Kenneth.

 Wu manages to find Juliette's secret address and Nick goes after her, telling everyone that in case of finding her, they need to kill her.
 Nick, Hank, Monroe, Wu and Trubel go to the compound to stop the King and Juliette from leaving Portland with Diana.
 They kill many Hundjäger guards.
 Rispoli dies falling from the third floor of the spiral staircase.
 Nick sees Juliette and the King bolt with Diana toward a waiting helicopter.
 Later, Meisner (Damien Puckler) is revealed to be the helicopter co-pilot when he throws the King out to his death.
 Diana remembers Meisner attending her birth and they smile at one another.

-Hank and Renard arrived at the warehouse.
+Hank and Renard arrive at the warehouse.
 We see them manipulating the scene at Kenneth's body to make it look like he was Jack the Ripper.

 Nick arrives home to find Juliette.
 Enraged and wounded by the role she played in his mother's murder, he chokes her as she demands: "do it, kill me" but he relents.
-They then fight fiercely, until Nick is defeated by Juliette, who is ready to kill him.
-An instant before she does, however, Trubel bursts in and shoots Juliette with a crossbow, piercing her heart and killing her.
+They then fight fiercely, and Juliette badly beats up Nick, and he ends up lying near her boots.
+Finally Nick is defeated by the supervillain Juliette, who is ready to kill him.
+An instant before she does, however, Trubel bursts in and shoots the evil Juliette with a crossbow, piercing her heart and killing her.
 Nick weeps, holding Juliette in his arms.

 Meanwhile, outside the house, cars begin to appear and agents begin to surround the house.
 Chavez (Elizabeth Rodriguez) is revealed to be the leader of the group, telling them to "Get her."